ajdavis/emptysquare-hugo/emptysquare/content/how-to-write-resilient-mongodb-applications.md

 disqus_url = "https://emptysqua.re/blog//blog/how-to-write-resilient-mongodb-applications/"
 +++

-**Update**: This technique has been superseded by MongoDB 3.6's new built-in feature, [Retryable Writes](/driver-features-for-mongodb-3-6/#retryable-writes).
+**Update**: This technique has been superseded by MongoDB's built-in [retryable writes](/driver-features-for-mongodb-3-6/#retryable-writes), introduced in 2017.
 Retryable writes are far simpler and superior to the techniques described here.
+For even stronger guarantees, use [transactions](https://docs.mongodb.com/manual/release-notes/4.0/#multi-document-transactions), released in 2018.

 <p><img alt="Image description: 5 old-fashioned pixellated bomb icons from the original Macintosh UI, lined up horizontally" src="bombs.png" /></p>
 <p>Once, on a winter afternoon in early 2012, I met a MongoDB customer who was very angry.</p>